Yuren-Zhong/MiniJava_2_MIPS/README.md

 # MiniJava to MIPS Compiler

-Compiler, which translates MiniJava (a subset of Java) source file to MIPS assembly code after type checking.
+MiniJava is a subset of Java.
+This compiler takes MiniJava source files as inputs and outputs corresponding MIPS assembly code, and meanwhile generates intermediate representations Piglet, Spiglet and Kanga.
+The entire procedure consists of phases such as type checking, generating and simplifying assembly-like code, allocating registers and adding stack frames.

 More details about the project: http://web.cs.ucla.edu/~palsberg/course/cs132/project.html